nikhilrayaprolu/bharatavidya/content/docs/Self_Realisation/inner-observation.md

-Inward observation is a transformative practice at the heart of Dharma-based education.
+Inward observation is a transformative practice at the heart of Bharata Vidya.
 By fostering self-awareness and awareness of thought, it equips children to understand and navigate their inner world.
 This foundation for emotional intelligence, ethical conduct, and spiritual growth enriches individual lives and contributes to a compassionate society.
 Regular practice through mindfulness, meditation, and journaling empowers children on a journey towards a balanced, fulfilling, and ethically grounded life.